mgoeker/table2itol/README.md

 [YAML](http://yaml.org/) format.
 The `tests/INPUT` folder contains an example file with user-defined colours.

-Names of the colour vectors are optional in such files but increase readability.
+Names for the colour vectors are optional in such files but increase readability.
 Not all colour vectors need to be defined, only those that should replace certain default colour vectors.
 Assignment is solely by vector length.

 An attempt is made to standardize the input colours, yielding hexadecimal codes understood by iTOL.
 Thus all kinds of colour specifications can be used that are